cryssoft/cdag_play/README.md

 NOTE:  At least for some cases, it doesn't matter if the graph is acyclic because of the way the vertices and edges are evaluated.
 Didn't think of that until after the first commits.

+Also, wrote a little utility to put out my style of graph CSV file based on the directory tree of a Linux system.

+USAGE:  fs_to_graph.py > output-file

+It needs to be run as root to capture everything.
+It tries to avoid parts of the file system tree that cause issues even when run as root.